Modern-Realm/pycolorise/docs/index.md

 # Features

-- It provides templates for foreground, background colors and font styles for re-usability.
+- It provides **templates** for foreground, background colors and font styles for re-usability.

-- It supports 24-bit true colors, RGB, and hex colors, providing a wide range of color options.
+- It supports **24-bit true colors, RGB, and hex colors**, providing a wide range of color options.

-- The colorizer is built using object-oriented programming principles, making it highly customizable.
+- The colorizer is built using **object-oriented programming** principles, making it highly customizable.

 - Developers can easily create their own color schemes to suit their needs.

-- The colorizer has no dependencies, making it easy to integrate into any project without adding unnecessary overhead.
+- The colorizer has **no dependencies**, making it easy to integrate into any project without adding unnecessary overhead.